highmobility/hmkit-fleet-v2/gradle/deploy-process.md

         - omit `useAutomaticVersion=true` to set a specific version in gradle dialog
     - **manually**
         - update version in `$projectRoot/gradle.properties` and push tag manually
-- create a release in GitHub from this tag
+- create a release in GitHub from this tag.
+Use `Generate release notes`
     - Action starts that pushes the package to MavenCentral.
     - You can check OSSRH whether release was successful or not.